What Is a Fraud Alert?

 Fraud Alert vs. Credit Freeze

-A security freeze, also called a credit freeze, limits access to your credit report.
+You also have the right to place a security freeze, also called a credit freeze, to limit access to your credit report.
 It can help stop credit fraud because creditors that want to check your credit as part of an application review process won't be allowed access to your credit report.

 Unlike the various types of fraud alerts, you'll need to unfreeze, or thaw, your credit reports if you want to apply for credit with a freeze in place.
 Additionally, you'll need to freeze and unfreeze each of your credit reports individually.